Polynomial dynamics and local analysis of small and grand orbits: Introduction

+Another way of putting Theorem \ref{thm} is to say that the only non-trivial algebraic relations that can hold between infinitely many pairs of points in $\mathcal{S}_\alpha$ are the ones that define $\mathcal{S}_\alpha$ in the first place.
+It is straightforward to check that the reverse holds true as well.
+Each curve that appears in the conclusion of Theorem \ref{thm} also contains infinitely many points on $\mathcal{S}_\alpha^2$. \\

+It is not foreseeable that what is obtained in this article can be achieved with previously established methods such as applying known equidistribution results or Siegel's theorem on integral points.
+This is because the usual basic assumptions such as small canonical height respectively rationality of the points under consideration are not fulfilled in the cases we consider. \\ Our methods are close to transcendence techniques which introduce entirely new techniques into the study of dynamical systems.
+However they also lead to a new and elementary proof of Manin-Mumford for $\G_m^n$ as was demonstrated in \cite{mm}.
+We expect there to be more applications of the methods used in this article. \\

-For a non-preperiodic point $\alpha$ there always exists a place $v$ of $K$ for which $|f^{\circ n}(\alpha)|_v \rightarrow \infty$ (where we denote by $|\cdot|_v$ the corresponding $v$-adic absolute value).
-In our proof of Theorem \ref{thm} we make a distinction between whether $v$ can be chosen to be finite or infinite.
-In fact, in either case we are able to show a stronger version of our Theorem (see Proposition \ref{prop1} and Theorem \ref{uniform}).
+In the assumption of Theorem \ref{thm}, $\alpha$ is not preperiodic and thus has positive canonical height \cite{dynbogomolovcurves}.
+This implies that there exists a place $v$ of $K$ for which $|f^{\circ n}(\alpha)|_v \rightarrow \infty$ (where we denote by $|\cdot|_v$ the corresponding $v$-adic absolute value) and consequently for which the local canonical height of $\alpha$ is positive.
+All points in $\mathcal{S}_\alpha$ have the same local canonical height at all places of $K$ and if there is an archimedean place at which the local height is positive then Theorem \ref{thm} follows from Theorem \ref{equipotential} below; if there is such a non-archimedean place then it follows from Proposition \ref{prop1} in the next section. \\ In fact, in each case, we are able to show a stronger version that allows for some uniformity (see Proposition \ref{prop1} and Theorem \ref{uniform}).
 If $v$ can be chosen to be finite and of good reduction co-prime to $d$ we can go from small orbits to grand orbits.
-Quite similary as for the case of finitely generated to finite rank groups in Lang's conjecture on semi-abelian varieties that we alluded to above. \\ We say that $v$ is a finite place of good reduction (for $f$) if $f = a_0X^d + \sum_{i = 1}^{d}a_iX^{d-i}$ and $|a_i/a_0|_v \leq 1$ for $i = 1, \dots, n$.
+Quite similarly as for the case of finitely generated to finite rank groups in Lang's conjecture on semi-abelian varieties that we alluded to above. \\ We say that $v$ is a finite place of good reduction (for $f$) if $f = a_0X^d + \sum_{i = 1}^{d}a_iX^{d-i}$ and $|a_i/a_0|_v \leq 1$ for $i = 1, \dots, n$.
 We say that $v$ is co-prime to $d$ if $|d|_v = 1$.

-\begin{thm} Let $K,\mathcal{C}$ and $f$ be as in Theorem \ref{thm}.
+\begin{thm} Let $K,\mathcal{C}, \Delta$ and $f$ be as in Theorem \ref{thm}.
 Further suppose that $|f^{\circ n}(\alpha)|_v \rightarrow \infty$ at a finite place $v$ of $K$ of good reduction that is co-prime to $d$.
 If